Skip to content

 Spreadsheet Generation

-When generating a spreadsheet in XLSX format, two sheets are created:
+When generating a spreadsheet in XLSX format, normally five sheets are created:

 1. Instance Sheet